da-cali/linux-x1-tablet/README.md

 * Fingerprint reader
 * FnLock key

+PLEASE READ THE NOTES AFTER USING THIS GUIDE

 ### Enable S3 sleep and fix the volume buttons:

 * Thanks to mr-sour for their [gist.](https://gist.github.com/mr-sour/e6e4f462dff2334aad84b6edd5181c09)